-There are a lot of different pieces that are involved in building a CCENT (Cisco Certified Networking Technician) 100-105 or a CCNA (Cisco Certified Network Associate) 200-125 home lab.
-You will have routers, switches, serial cards, Ethernet straight-through patch cables, Ethernet crossover cables, serial crossover cables, console cables, usb to serial adapters, rack stands, rack mounts and all kinds of CCENT and CCNA study material to compliment your lab.
+There are a lot of different pieces that are involved in building a CCNA (Cisco Certified Network Associate) 200-301, CCNA Security, CCNP Enterprise, CCNP Security, or other home lab for Cisco Certification.
+You will have routers, switches, serial cards, Ethernet straight-through patch cables, Ethernet crossover cables, serial crossover cables, console cables, usb to serial adapters or FTDI Console Cables, rack stands, rack mounts and all kinds of CCNA, etc. study material to compliment your lab.
 So you could build out quite a bit of equipment and there are still tons of little ancillary pieces we have not touched on.
 But today, we are going to focus on a device which has a couple of different names that you might hear it called.
 That is the mysterious access server or terminal server.

 Cisco Access Server

 An access server or terminal server in a Cisco CCNA lab is primarily there for one reason; to make your lab experience easier and more pleasurable.
 So you may be asking as many students do what is the access server for and what does it give me access to?

 Let’s take a step back and maybe I can illustrate how an access server is used and how it will make your lab experience better.
 We will also cover a few different access server solutions from a Cisco perspective.